Josh Jacobs Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Matchup vs. Indianapolis

-- Against the Colts, Jacobs has averaged 64 rushing yards per game over his two career matchups, 1.5 more yards than his over/under in Sunday's game.
+- Over his two career matchups against them, Jacobs has averaged 64 rushing yards against the Colts, 1.5 more than his over/under in Sunday's game.

-- In terms of defending against the run, the Colts are 14th in the NFL, giving up 111.2 yards per game.
+- In terms of defending against the run, the Colts are 14th in the league, conceding 111.2 yards per game.

-- The Raiders are up against the NFL's fourth-ranked defense when it comes to rushing TDs conceded (nine this year).
+- The Colts have given up nine rushing touchdowns, fourth in the league.

 Recent Performances

-- In last week's matchup against the Broncos, Jacobs carried the ball 27 times for 129 yards (4.8 yards per attempt).
+- Against the Broncos last week, Jacobs rushed 27 times for 129 yards (4.8 yards per carry).

 Jacobs' Las Vegas Teammates